akhuoa/help-mode-dialog/README.md

 ## API Reference

 API reference is available on [GitHub Pages website](https://akhuoa.github.io/help-mode-dialog/components/HelpModeDialog.html).
+The descriptions of `props`, `methods` and `events` can be found on the API reference.

 ## Development